Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 - Wet your paints with clear water by dropping a drop of water into each color first.
 Then paint in the shapes, repeating colors in different sections of the painting but not touching. ***Make sure that children do not use too much water!!!
 It might tear the paper.***

 - Mix colors to make new ones, such as tertiaries and work on refining painting skills.
 All white areas should be covered with paint.

 - Did we all follow the same directions?
 Do the drawings look the same?
 Different?
 How are they similar?
 How are they different?
 Why?
 With just one set of directions, everyone in the classroom will come up with very unique works of abstract art.

 - ***Parent Helper: Collect papers & set aside to dry.
-At the end of class while we do review, they can put in children’s folders to be sent home OR collect them for the art portfolios that will be returned at the end of the 6 weeks if you would prefer to do that instead.***
+At the end of class while we do review, put in children’s folders to be sent home.***

 • Have children collect presentation items from the basket/table.